htoomik/car-rental/README.md

 ## Extensibility and configurability

 **New categories**:
-More categories can easily be added by adding new enum values and corresponding implementations of IPricingStrategy.
+More categories can easily be added by adding new enum values and corresponding implementations of `IPricingStrategy`.

 **Pricing parameters:**
-Pricing parameters are configurable through the PricingConfiguration class, allowing each client to apply their own prices.
+Pricing parameters are configurable through the `PricingConfiguration` class, allowing each client to apply their own prices.
 Prices could be configured in a config file or a database.

 ## Assumptions regarding business rules